 - I really thought that it was good to include the information about homeless LGBT+ juveniles and offers a way for officers to engage parents and minors on this topic.

 - The information provided is very well presented.

 - I enjoyed everything about this course.

 - What I valued most was learning new terminology I did not know about and learning about historical moments.

-This class is offered free of charge to law enforcement personnel.
+For agencies outside of California, this class is offered free of charge to law enforcement personnel.
 It requires 4 hours to complete.
 Course completion certificates are available for $20.

 Customized Online Course Available

 Are you interested in providing this training for your entire agency?
 We can provide a customized course featuring your agency logo, agency policies, and agency specific questions in the final quiz.
 We will also provide certificates of completion for everyone who successfully completes the course.
 Customized courses are made available for personnel to complete within 30 to no more than 90 days.

 Panel Discussion With LGBT Law Enforcement Professionals